Lola Jay Yum!

 ↓ Jump to Video

 Craving flavorful chicken kebabs without dragging out the grill or fiddling with bamboo skewers?
-These Sheet Pan Chicken Kebabs in the oven are delicious!
-Juicy, spiced ground chicken, made with ground boneless skinless chicken thighs and chicken breasts—is mixed with fresh herbs, bold spices, and veggies, then baked on a sheet pan to perfection with minimal shaping required!
+These Sheet Pan Chicken Kebabs in the oven are ready in just 40 minutes!
+Juicy, spiced ground chicken, made with ground boneless skinless chicken thighs and chicken breasts, is mixed with fresh herbs, bold spices, and veggies, then baked on a sheet pan to perfection with minimal shaping required!

 Chicken kebabs cooked in the oven with herbs on flatbread, served with fresh tomato salad and a side of sauce.